Climate change

 ASI’s goal is to reduce the aluminium sector’s emissions in line with climate science.

-It also demands annual disclosure of independently verified emissions data.
+ASI Performance Standard also demands annual disclosure of independently verified emissions data by all certifying Entities.

 Key elements

-- Smelter thresholds are designed to exclude new coal-fired production from certification but to allow existing coal-intensive producers to certify by reducing their emissions along 1.5°C aligned pathways, meaning reductions of the order of up to 50% by 2030, but over 95% by 2050
+• Additional smelter emissions intensity thresholds are designed to exclude new coal-fired production from certification but to allow existing coal-intensive producers to certify by reducing their emissions along aggressive emissions reduction pathways

 Beyond certification

-- Partnering with International Aluminium Institute on projects to develop Entity-level 1.5°C pathway methodologies and an asset-based tool for assessing and managing site-level climate-related health and safety risks and
+• Partnering with International Aluminium Institute and RMI on projects to develop Entity-level 1.5°C pathway methodologies

 Meet ASI members